mafiosnik777/enhancr/README.md

 - Live Preview of output media
 - Allows chaining of interpolation, upscaling & restoration
 - Offers the possibility to trim videos before processing
-- Can load custom ESRGAN models in onnx & pth format
+- Can load custom ESRGAN models in onnx & pth format and converts them automatically
 - Has Scene Detection built-in, to skip interpolation on scene change frames & mitigate artifacts
 - Color Themes for user customization
 - Discord Rich Presence, to show all your friends progress, current speed & what you're currently enhancing